 Negative Tests For All Squad and Staff

-The Town first-team squad and coaching staff all tested negative for Covid-19 earlier this week, the club has confirmed.
+All Town’s first-team players and staff have tested negative for Covid-19, the club has confirmed.

 Please report offensive, libellous or inappropriate posts by using the links provided.